JJ-cyber-prog/LoveAtFirstInsight_EDA/README.md

 - None of the musical attributes(bpm, danceability_%, and energy_%) strongly influence the number of streams, as all the correlations are close to zero.

+Is there a correlation between danceability_% and energy_%?
+How about valence_% and acousticness_%?

+danceability_% and energy_%:
+- Yes, there is a correlation between these two musical attributes.
+They have a correlation of 0.2.
+This is a positive correlation, which means as one